lifelib-dev/lifelib/makedocs/source/quickstart/index.rst

 Jupyter Notebook enables you to run Python code in your browser. lifelib comes with some Jupyter notebooks, and the quickest way to try lifelib is to run the notebooks online.
-Go to :doc:`notebooks` page and click one of the banner links.
+Go to :doc:`/notebooks` page and click one of the banner links.
 The link will take you to a web page where the selected notebook starts loading.
 Once the notebook loads, select **Cell** menu, and then select **Run All** to run & build models and get results and draw graphs.